 - 43. For this plan, we commissioned Artesia as a regional group to carry out a region-wide assessment of non-household and non-public water supply demand.
 Artesia were asked to produce four forecasts, based on low, central and high demand, as well as a baseline.
 For the plan we used the baseline forecast up to 2024/25 and the central forecast thereafter.
-For more details on this forecast see Appendix C (SES Water specific report), and Appendix E (regional report). - 44.
+For more details on this forecast see Appendix C. - 44.
 As with the household demand forecast, the first stage is to assess property numbers, split into types, and then estimate the consumption per property for each type or sector.
 A non-household growth forecast update was undertaken in 2023 but this was inconclusive across several regions, including our area.
 We have therefore maintained our forecast on the draft plan material.